 All fund-raising in the name of RCC or an approved College student organization must be used to support and advance the mission of the College.
-Fund-raising activities conducted by recognized College student clubs and organizations require the approval of the Dean of Student Development and the College President.
-Any individual student, or a student group which is not affiliated with a formally recognized College club or organization, must obtain approval from the Dean of Student Development for any fund-raising effort which uses the name of RCC in its promotion.
+Fund-raising activities conducted by recognized College student clubs and organizations require the approval of the Vice President of Development and the College President.
+Any individual student, or a student group that is not affiliated with a formally recognized College club or organization, must obtain approval from the Vice President of Development for any fund-raising effort which uses the name of RCC in its promotion.
 Approval may be requested by submitting an Activities Request Form, available in the Student Activities office at either campus.